 Not everyone has an eye for photography, particularly if you’re after trendy/flatlay style images which are quite tricky to create well.
 I would suggest avoiding using these sites, which I know leaves you short of imagery.
 I would recommend;

-- Use Google Images – If you go onto Images, click settings, then advanced search then select ‘free to use or share, even commercially’ – this covers your back and is backed up by Google.
+- Use Google Images – If you go onto Images, click settings, then advanced search then select ‘free to use or share, even commercially’.
+This covers your back.
+It is also backed up by Google.